awslabs/Renate/README.md

 Fine-tuning refers to the strategy to learn on the first partition from scratch, and train on each of the subsequent partitions for few epochs only.
 We compare to Experience Replay with a memory size of 500.
+For both methods we use the same number of epochs and choose the best checkpoint using a validation set.
+Results reported are on the test set.
 </p>
 <p id="footnote-exp2">
 [2] The setup is the same as in the last experiment.
 However, this time we compare